Greece delays sending reforms to euro zone till Tuesday

 In Brussels a euro zone official said the "content of the letter will not be a surprise" to the euro zone and therefore the Tuesday submission was not a major issue.
 Greece has said it was working closely with its euro zone partners in drawing up the list.

-Germany, the biggest contributor to Greece's two bailouts totalling 240 billion euros, insisted earlier that any extra spending on Athens's list of reforms had to be offset by savings or higher taxes.
+Germany, the biggest contributor to Greece's two bailouts totaling 240 billion euros, insisted earlier that any extra spending on Athens's list of reforms had to be offset by savings or higher taxes.

 Earlier in the day, government spokesman Gabriel Sakellaridis had said the list of reforms would go to the Eurogroup by the end of Monday, meeting the deadline set under Friday's deal in Brussels.